 - Food tours – Emilia Storytellers, Taste Bologna, Italian Days

 Resources from Untold Italy

-- Listen: to more on some of the wonderful food in Italy Episode 094 8 Cheeses you need to try in Italy, Episode #073 Pizza from Naples – The full story and Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea
+- Listen: to our other episode in Emilia Romagna in Episode #152 Dishes to try in Bologna and the Emilia region and Episode #114 Welcome to Emilia Romagna and to more on some of the wonderful food in Italy Episode 094 8 Cheeses you need to try in Italy, Episode #073 Pizza from Naples – The full story and Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes

 - Italy Travel Planning – our FREE online community where you can ask questions and get inspiration for planning your trip

 - Travel shop where you’ll find items mentioned in the show